francois-codes/poc/README.md

 - **NATS Replication**: Direct connection to NATS server
 - **Real-time Sync**: Automatic synchronization across clients
 - **Port**: 3000
+- install dependencies with `pnpm install` at the root of the workspace
+- start the server with `pnpm run dev` at the root of the workspace

 ### 4. PostgreSQL Database
 - **Users Table**: Core user data (id, email, status, role)